Hurley (CDP), New York: Revolutionary War

 During the American Revolutionary War, British led by Generals John Burgoyne and Henry Clinton attempted to split the colonies in two by taking control of the Hudson River Valley.
 Burgoyne marched south from Canada while Clinton sailed north.
 On October 16, 1777, a British force under the command of General John Vaughan burned the village of Kingston, which was at that time New York's capital.
 Many people from Kingston fled to Hurley.
 With the burning of Kingston, the old stone Roosa - Van Deusen House in neighboring Hurley served for a brief time as the state capital.

 British troops were called back to Ponck Hockie to board their ships before they reached Hurley.
-The grain crop was saved from destruction in part by a four-hour artillery barrage made by the militia of the first Ulster regimen under Colonel Johannes Snyder and Major Adrian Wynkoop, which had delayed the British advance.
+The grain crop was saved from destruction in part by a four-hour artillery barrage made by the militia of the first Ulster regiment under Colonel Johannes Snyder and Major Adrian Wynkoop, which had delayed the British advance.
 As the British fleet moved upriver, General George Clinton encamped his troops at the village of Marbletown and moved his command to the Houghtaling House in Hurley in order to better monitor the British.
 Hurley was an ideal location for a military outpost, with roads providing access to the Kingston, the Strand on Rondout Creek and back roads to Saugerties and Katsbaan.